 Thank you for your interest in contributing your talent to Edible Cleveland.
-We are a member of Edible Communities, a growing, award-winning, nationwide series of community-based food publications whose mission is “to transform the way communities shop for, cook, eat, and relate to the food that is grown and produced in their area.”
+We are a member of Edible Communities, an award-winning, nationwide series of community-based food publications whose mission is “to transform the way communities shop for, cook, eat, and relate to the food that is grown and produced in their area.”

 Edible Cleveland is published quarterly.
-Each issue emphasizes the current season, focused on Northeast Ohio (primarily, but not exclusively, Cuyahoga, Lorain, Medina, Summit, Stark, Portage, Geauga and Lake counties).
+Each issue emphasizes the current season, focused on Northeast Ohio (primarily, but not exclusively, Cuyahoga, Lorain, Medina, Summit, Stark, Portage, Geauga, and Lake counties).

 So what does Edible Cleveland cover?

 We are interested, first and foremost, in telling stories about relationships.
 Those relationships may be between a chef and her ingredients, or a farmer and his land and livestock, or between a writer and his heritage.
 There’s really no end to the topics that you might find in Edible Cleveland, but the common theme will always be passion about food and a connection to Northeast Ohio.
-We strive to tell the stories that extend our sense of community, deepen our understanding of practices, satisfy our curiosities about food and cultivate a vibrant food culture.
+We strive to tell the stories that extend our sense of community, deepen our understanding of practices, satisfy our curiosities about food, and cultivate a vibrant food culture.

 We also believe in providing an outlet for contributors to stretch their abilities and explore subjects creatively.
 We want readers to be engaged and interested, and so an unexpected angle to a topic is always preferred.

 The primary qualification for contributors is an ability to write in a lively, elegant, informative, original, accurate, and interesting manner.
-To demonstrate this, potential contributors should submit writing samples, preferably food related and unedited, along with a brief biography detailing their interests, professional and educational background, and publishing experience.
+To demonstrate this, potential contributors should submit writing samples, preferably food-related and unedited, along with a brief biography detailing their interests, professional and educational background, and publishing experience.
 Also include a list of topics you would like to write about, along with a brief description of the content and approach you would take.

 Recipes to accompany articles are highly desirable, but they must be original and carefully tested.
 Likewise, all sources about information in the article should be cited, and if passages from published (including Web published) material are included, permission for use must be obtained and sources appropriately cited.